Do you want to beat procrastination? Join the club. Procrastination has been around since the start of modern civilization.

 It always ends with a bang: “This is the last time I‘m wasting my time!”

 Willpower Doesn’t Work.
 Systems Do.

-What you really need is a system for doing work.
-A lot of people shy away from routines, systems and frameworks because they want to have “freedom.”
+If you want to beat procrastination, you need is a system for doing work.
+A lot of people shy away from routines, systems, and frameworks because they want to have “freedom.”

 - Self-imposed deadlines.